 Limited mobility and less energy can leave us feeling isolated or unable to socialize with family, friends, and our communities as often as we did before.
 Perhaps the long winter kept you indoors and unable to travel to church to meet with friends, or a recent injury or surgery has left you homebound—away from the hobbies you enjoy most.

-So, how do you fit socialization into your routine in 2023 and beyond?
+So, how do you fit socialization into your routine?
 Moving to a retirement community might be the last thing on your mind.
 But it may surprise you to learn that communities like Sweetwater provide senior wellness opportunities that complement your passions and help you mentally and physically thrive every day.